yogischogi/phylofriend/README.md

 # Phylofriend

-Phylofriend’s main purpose is to calculate genetic distances from Family Tree Y-DNA data.
+Phylofriend’s main purpose is to calculate genetic distances from Y-chromosome STR values.
 The results can be used as input for the [PHYLIP](http://evolution.genetics.washington.edu/phylip.html) program to create phylogenetic trees.

+Phylofriend supports all 587 STR markers that are reported by YFull (March 2018).

 ## Documentation